kaaengine/kaa/docs/tutorial/part10.rst

 Part 10: Transitions
 ====================

+We're already familiar with the :code:`SpriteNodeTransition` object which we used to make Node's sprite change, creating a frame-by-frame animation effect.
+We mentioned that transitions are much general and powerful mechanism.
+It's time to explain what they are and how to use them.

-When writing a game you often want to apply a set of known transformations to an object.
+When writing a game you'll often want to apply a set of known transformations to an object.
 For example, you want your object to move 100 pixels to the right, then wait 3 seconds and return 100 pixels to the left.
 Or you want to implement pulsation effect where an object would smoothly change its scale between some min and max values.
 There's an unlimited number of such visual transformations that you may want in your games as they greatly improve the game experience.

-You can of course implement all this by having a set of boolean flags, time trackers, etc. and use all those helper variables to change the desired properties of your nodes manually.
-But there is an easier way: the mechanism is called Transitions.
+You can of course implement all this by having a set of boolean flags, time trackers, etc. and use all those helper variables to change the desired properties of your nodes over time manually.
+But there is an easier way: Transitions.

-A single Transition object is a recipe of how a given property of a Node (position, scale, rotation, etc.) should change over time.
+A single Transition object is a 'recipe' of how a given property of a Node (position, scale, rotation, etc.) should change over time.
 Transition can be applied to object once, given number of times or in a loop.
 You can chains transitions to run serially or in parallel.